CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

 Examine the script to create the box plots and spatial plots and edit to use the output that you have generated in your runs.

-First check what output is available on your Parallel Cluster
+First check what output is available on your ParallelCluster

 If your I/O directory is /fsx